jelix/jelix-contrib/README.md

 Since these components are not in the main repository, some of them are not really maintain.
 There are chance that they are not working for the latest Jelix release.
 However, you would like to use one of them for your project.

-Verify first in their README file or in their identity file (module.xml for example), their compatibility with your Jelix version, and release notes.
-Verify also in the issue tracker if there are know issues about it.
+Verify first in their README file or in their identity file (module.xml for example), their compatibility with your Jelix version, and read release notes.
+Verify also in the issue tracker if there are known issues about it.

 **Important: Jelix Team does not guarantee the quality of these components**.
 No tests are made by the team.
 You use these components at your own risk.

 If something works wrong, **don't hesitate to contribute**, at least by opening a issue ticket.

 **Help us to maintain these components!** :-)